Installation - LimeSurvey CE

 In this case, just follow the instructions on this page starting with step 1.

 You usually only want to install LimeSurvey on your local PC if you want to create surveys locally (mainly for speed or development/test reasons) and upload them later to your live LimeSurvey installation on a web server.
 For this purpose, we have prepared a special LimeSurvey package which includes the web server, the database, the LimeSurvey application, and instructions how to install it.

 Make sure you can use LimeSurvey on your website

 Make sure your server meets the following additional requirements.

-The minimum set of requirements:
+The minimum set of requirements for LimeSurvey 5.x:

 - Minimum 250 MB disk space.

 - MySQL 5.5.3 or later OR Microsoft SQL Server 2005 or later OR Postgres 9 or later.

 - Minimum PHP 7.2.5 or later; with the following modules/libraries enabled: